PetrGlad/emmate/README.md

 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be too small to be visible as is).
 - [x] (improvement) When start playing send current CC values (will help damper to take effect immediately, not on next change).
 - [x] Remove VST2 dependency.
-Using MIDI sequencer port instead.
+Use MIDI sequencer port instead.
 - [x] Highlight undo/redo changes (implemented for notes, need also to emphasise CC values).
 - [x] Visual hint for out-of-view selected notes.
 Scroll to the earliest of the selected notes on an action, if none of them are currently visible.